-- 3.3.5.1 gross volume: The volume within the inside walls of the appliance, or of a compartment with external door, without internal fittings, doors or lids being closed. - 3.3.5.2 rated gross volume: Gross volume stated by the manufacturer. - 3.3.5.3 total gross volume: Sum of the gross volumes of the fresh food storage compartment(s), low-temperature compartment(s) [including any "two star" section(s) and/or compart-ment(s) contained in a "three star" compartment], and cellar compartment(s), even if their doors or lids are independent. - 3.3.5.4 rated total gross volume: Total gross volume stated by the manufacturer. - 3.3.5.5 storage volume: That part of the gross volume of any compartment which remains after deduction of the volume of components and spaces recognized as unusable for the storage of food, determined by the method given in 7.2. - 3.3.5.6 rated storage volume: Storage volume stated by the manufacturer. - 3.3.5.7 total storage volume: Sum of the storage volumes of the appliance, comprising the storage volumes of the fresh food storage compartment(s), low-temperature compartment(s) [including any "two star" section(s) and/or compartment(s) contained in a "three star" compartment] and cellar compartment(s).

-3.3.5.8 rated total storage volume: Total storage volume stated by the manufacturer.
+- 3.3.5.2 rated gross volume: Gross volume stated by the manufacturer. - 3.3.5.3 total gross volume: Sum of the gross volumes of the fresh food storage compartment(s), low-temperature compartment(s), food freezer compartment [including any "two star" section(s), and/or compartment(s) contained therein], and cellar compartment(s), as applicable, even if their doors or lids are independent. - 3.3.5.4 rated total gross volume: Total gross volume stated by the manufacturer. - 3.3.5.5 storage volume: That part of the gross volume of any compartment which remains after deduction of the volume of components and spaces recognized as unusable for the storage of food, determined by the method given in 7.2. - 3.3.5.6 rated storage volume: Storage volume stated by the manufacturer. - 3.3.5.7 total storage volume: Sum of the storage volumes of the appliance, comprising the storage volumes of the fresh food storage compartment(s), low-temperature compartment(s), food freezer compartment [including any "two star" section(s) and/or compartment(s) contained therein] and cellar compartment(s), as applicable. - 3.3.5.8 rated total storage volume: Total storage volume stated by the manufacturer.

-3.3.6 Storage surfaces
+3.3.6 Storage surface